MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create a condition variable on a task sequence step.

 ### [New-CMTSStepConnectNetworkFolder](New-CMTSStepConnectNetworkFolder.md)
-{{ Fill in the Synopsis }}
+Create an **Connect To Network Folder** step, which you can add to a task sequence.

 ### [New-CMTSStepConvertDisk](New-CMTSStepConvertDisk.md)
 {{ Fill in the Synopsis }}

 ### [New-CMTSStepDisableBitLocker](New-CMTSStepDisableBitLocker.md)
-{{ Fill in the Synopsis }}
+Create an **Disable BitLocker** step, which you can add to a task sequence.

 ### [New-CMTSStepDownloadPackageContent](New-CMTSStepDownloadPackageContent.md)
-Add the **Download Package Content** step to a task sequence.
+Create an **Download Package Content** step, which you can add to a task sequence.

 ### [New-CMTSStepEnableBitLocker](New-CMTSStepEnableBitLocker.md)
-Add the **Enable BitLocker** step to a task sequence, which enables BitLocker encryption on the hard drive.
+Create an **Enable BitLocker** step, which you can add to a task sequence.

 ### [New-CMTSStepInstallApplication](New-CMTSStepInstallApplication.md)
-Creates a t s step install application.
+Create an **Install Application** step, which you can add to a task sequence.

 ### [New-CMTSStepInstallSoftware](New-CMTSStepInstallSoftware.md)
-Creates a t s step install software.
+Create an **Install Package** step, which you can add to a task sequence.

 ### [New-CMTSStepInstallUpdate](New-CMTSStepInstallUpdate.md)
-Creates a t s step install update.
+Create an **Install Software Updates** step, which you can add to a task sequence.

 ### [New-CMTSStepJoinDomainWorkgroup](New-CMTSStepJoinDomainWorkgroup.md)
-{{ Fill in the Synopsis }}
+Create an **Join Domain or Workgroup** step, which you can add to a task sequence.

 ### [New-CMTSStepOfflineEnableBitLocker](New-CMTSStepOfflineEnableBitLocker.md)
-Add the **Pre-provision BitLocker** step in a task sequence, to enable BitLocker encryption on a drive while in Windows PE.
+Create a **Pre-provision BitLocker** step, which you can add to a task sequence.

 ### [New-CMTSStepPartitionDisk](New-CMTSStepPartitionDisk.md)
-Add the **Format and Partition Disk** step in a task sequence.
+Create the **Format and Partition Disk** step, which you can add to a task sequence.

 ### [New-CMTSStepPrepareConfigMgrClient](New-CMTSStepPrepareConfigMgrClient.md)
-{{ Fill in the Synopsis }}
+Create the **Prepare ConfigMgr Client for Capture** step, which you can add to a task sequence.

 ### [New-CMTSStepPrepareWindows](New-CMTSStepPrepareWindows.md)
-{{ Fill in the Synopsis }}
+Create the **Prepare Windows for Capture** step, which you can add to a task sequence.

 ### [New-CMTSStepPrestartCheck](New-CMTSStepPrestartCheck.md)
-Add the **Check Readiness** step to a task sequence.
-Use this step to verify that the target computer meets the specified deployment prerequisite conditions.
+Create an **Check Readiness** step, which you can add to a task sequence.

 ### [New-CMTSStepReboot](New-CMTSStepReboot.md)
-Creates a t s step reboot.
+Create an **Restart Computer** step, which you can add to a task sequence.

 ### [New-CMTSStepReleaseStateStore](New-CMTSStepReleaseStateStore.md)
-{{ Fill in the Synopsis }}
+Create the **Release State Store** step, which you can add to a task sequence.

 ### [New-CMTSStepRequestStateStore](New-CMTSStepRequestStateStore.md)
-{{ Fill in the Synopsis }}
+Create the **Request State Store** step, which you can add to a task sequence.

 ### [New-CMTSStepRestoreUserState](New-CMTSStepRestoreUserState.md)
-{{ Fill in the Synopsis }}
+Create an **Restore User State** step, which you can add to a task sequence.

 ### [New-CMTSStepRunCommandLine](New-CMTSStepRunCommandLine.md)
-Creates a t s step run command line.
+Create an **Run Command Line** step, which you can add to a task sequence.

 ### [New-CMTSStepRunPowerShellScript](New-CMTSStepRunPowerShellScript.md)
 Create the **Run PowerShell Script** step in a task sequence.

 ### [New-CMTSStepRunTaskSequence](New-CMTSStepRunTaskSequence.md)
-Use this cmdlet to create the task sequence step **Run Task Sequence**.
+Create a **Run Task Sequence** step, which you can add to a task sequence.

 ### [New-CMTSStepSetDynamicVariable](New-CMTSStepSetDynamicVariable.md)
-Create a task sequence Set Dynamic Variable step in Configuration Manager.
+Create a **Set Dynamic Variables** step, which you can add to a task sequence.

 ### [New-CMTSStepSetupWindowsAndConfigMgr](New-CMTSStepSetupWindowsAndConfigMgr.md)
-Create the **Setup Windows and ConfigMgr** step in a task sequence.
+Create a **Setup Windows and ConfigMgr** step, which you can add to a task sequence.

 ### [New-CMTSStepSetVariable](New-CMTSStepSetVariable.md)
-Creates a t s step set variable.
+Create a **Set Task Sequence Variable** step, which you can add to a task sequence.

 ### [New-CMTSStepUpgradeOperatingSystem](New-CMTSStepUpgradeOperatingSystem.md)
 Create an **Upgrade OS** step, which you can add to a task sequence.